Hotel at a Glance: Grotto Bay Beach Resort & Spa

 At Grotto Bay Beach Resort & Spa, you can swim through the subterranean caves from which it takes its name.
 They’re located along the shore, where the hotel’s private pink-sand beaches give way to a lush tropical forest preserve.
 Go snorkeling, paddleboarding, and kayaking in the warm, clear waters; experienced sailors can set sail on rental sailboats and windsurfing boards (seasonal).

-- Take a dip in the freshwater pool and lounge in the outdoor hot tub, located in a garden above the beach.
+- Take a dip in the pool and lounge in the outdoor hot tub, located in a garden above the beach.

 - Recently renovated rooms have contemporary island decor and views of the turquoise sea from the patios.
 They’re located in small, colorful cottages not far from the beach.